 The easiest way to get the connection information for the Secondary database server is to use the ADMIN COMMAND 'hotstandby cominfo' command, which gives the connection information for the other server in the HSB pair.

-When your application first connects to Primary, the application can execute this command and store the result.
-Later, if Primary fails, the application can use the stored information to connect to Secondary (new Primary).
+When your application first connects to Primary, the application can execute the ADMIN COMMAND 'hotstandby cominfo' command and store the result.
 Note that when the cominfo command returns a value, it does NOT imply that Primary and Secondary are currently connected.
 The "cominfo" command simply returns the value specified in the Connect parameter of the solid.ini configuration file, or the value most recently specified with the hsb parameter connect command.
 If you need to check the connect status between Primary and Secondary servers, you can use ADMIN COMMAND 'hotstandby status connect'.